 Bad news if you store your makeup bag in the bathroom; according to experts, it's the optimum place for skin-ravaging bacteria to multiply.

-Taking to Instagram this week, consultant dermatologist Dr Anjali Mahto broke down exactly why our makeup products, brushes and sponges may happen to get so filthy, and the answer is a lesson to most of us.
+Taking to Instagram, consultant dermatologist Dr Anjali Mahto broke down exactly why our makeup products, brushes and sponges may happen to get so filthy, and the answer is a lesson to most of us.
 She wrote: "Many products were being used or stored in the bathroom.
 Not only is there a risk of cross-contamination from faecal bacteria (bacteria from your gut) by storing products here, but heat and steam from the shower may also produce an environment where microbes can thrive."

 There are some main culprits.
 "This particular study looked at 467 products in total and found that out of the 5 categories mentioned above, Beautyblenders and lip glosses were most likely to be contaminated with bacteria or fungus," Dr Mahto continued.
 "Of more concern, Enterobacteriaceae (usually found in the gut) was detected in all product types."
 Dr Mahto said that microbes like these are known to be potentially dangerous and should never be found in our makeup or skincare.